 Staff development activities are organized to meet the needs of employees and ASE.
 Staff development is predominantly campus-based, and related to achieving school performance objectives.
 Staff development for non-instructional personnel is designed to meet specific licensing requirements and continued skill development.
+All staff have designated, required Global Compliance Network (GCN) training for their duties and are required to attend weekly Professional Learning Committees (PLCs), as appropriate for their position.

 Staff development may consist of work at local colleges/universities, professional memberships, workshops, in-service training, retreats, and conferences.
 Employees must submit a request to the Principal(s) or designee in advance of registering for development opportunities in order to be fully or partially reimbursed for participation.
-ASE participates in NMPED's Extended Learning Time Program (ELTP).
-In accordance with the ELTP requirements, all teachers must complete a minimum of 80 hours of professional development within a school calendar year (July - June).
-These 80 hours need to be documented through ASE's chosen online Professional Development platform.